walkeriniraq/kul/README.md

 implicit routing.
 And then add a controller to that folder for full MVC architecture.

 Near-term features:
-- Rendering of .html.erb files as html files
-- Compiling .js.coffee as javascript
-- Compiling .css.scss as CSS
+x Rendering of .html.erb files as html files x Compiling .js.coffee as javascript x Compiling .css.scss as CSS
-- Server / Application / Controller base classes and defaults
-- Implicit routing to templates and actions
-- "gem install kul" and "kul run" should get the server running
+- Server / Application / Controller base classes and defaults x Implicit routing to templates and actions x "gem install kul" and "kul" should get the server running
 - Explicit routing paths
-- Implicit routing of index.html
+x Implicit routing of index.html
 - ?

 Long-term features: